-Condition the IDEAL-CT test specimens in a water bath using bags or plastic concrete cylinder tubes or an environmental chamber at 25 ± 1°C for 2 hrs ± 10 minutes before testing.
+Condition the IDEAL-CT test specimens in a water bath or an environmental chamber at 25 ± 1°C for 2 hrs ± 10 minutes before testing.
+Use bags or plastic concrete cylinder tubes to keep samples dry in the water bath.
 For each specimen, position the sample and complete the IDEAL-CT test within four minutes of removing the specimen from the environmental chamber or the water bath.